-We continue with our series of posts dedicated to seeing how to interact with different programs through their API from an application in NET6 written in C#.
+We continue with our series of posts aimed at seeing how to interact with different programs through their API from a NET6 application written in C#.

-In the previous post, we saw how to connect Microsoft Word and perform actions with it through an application in NET6.
-We commented that one of the frequent requirements of IoT is the integration of technologies.
-Among them, the APIs of the programs occupy a particularly important place.
+In the previous post, we saw how to connect to Microsoft Word and perform actions with it through a NET6 application.
+We mentioned that one of the frequent requirements of IoT is the integration of technologies.
+Among them, program APIs occupy a particularly important place.

-We started with the API of Microsoft Office applications because, as expected from Microsoft itself, they are very well done and documented.
-Today we are going to see how to connect an Excel application.
+We started with the API for Microsoft Office applications because, as expected from Microsoft itself, they are very well done and documented.
+Today, it’s time to see how to connect an Excel application.

-For example, let’s imagine that we could use an Excel sheet to record the values we take from a sensor connected to an ESP32, create a series of graphs, and finally save this report in a file folder.
+For example, imagine we could use an Excel sheet to record the values from a sensor measurement connected to an ESP32, create a series of charts, and finally save this report in a file folder.

-However, I must stress once again that, although it is an interesting option, it does not mean that it is the best option.
-For example, it would not be too correct for you to use an Excel sheet simply as a database.
-Or to avoid making a dashboard with graphs.
+However, I must remind you again that, although it is an interesting option, it does not mean it is the best option.
+For example, it wouldn’t be very correct to use an Excel sheet simply as a database.
+Or, to avoid having to create a dashboard with charts.

-In each project, the best option from the overall perspective of the project should be analyzed.
-In most projects, using the API to connect to an Excel will not be the best option.
-But, at times, it may be a project requirement, and therefore it is interesting to be able to do it.
+Each project should analyze what the best option is, from the global perspective of the project.
+In most projects, using the API to connect to Excel will not be the best option.
+But, sometimes, it can be a project requirement, and therefore it is interesting to be able to do it.

-Connecting to the Excel API will be very similar to the example we saw for Microsoft Word.
-First of all, we will create a simple NET6 console application.
+Connecting to the Excel API is going to be very similar to the example we saw for Microsoft Word.
+First, we will create a simple NET6 console application.

-Next, we must add the references to the Microsoft Excel assemblies.
-In the ‘COM’ references tab, look for “Microsoft Excel xx.0 Object Library”, where xx will be the version of Microsoft Excel installed on your computer.
+Next, we must add references to the Microsoft Excel-specific assemblies.
+In the ‘COM’ references tab, look for “Microsoft Excel xx.0 Object Library”, where xx will be the version of Microsoft Excel you have installed on your computer.

 using System.Reflection;